multiversx/mx-docs/docs/developers/transactions/tx-overview.md

 Each one of these 7 fields has a trait that governs what types are allowed to occupy the respective position.

 All of these positions (except the environment `Env`) can be empty, unitialized.
-This is signalled at compile time by the unit type, `()`.
+This is signaled at compile time by the unit type, `()`.
 In fact, a transaction always starts out with all fields empty, except for the environment.

-For instance, if we are in a constract and write `self.tx()`, the universal start of a transaction, the resulting type will be `Tx<TxScEnv<Self::Api>, (), (), (), (), (), ()>`, where `TxScEnv<Self::Api>` is simply the smart contract call environment.
+For instance, if we are in a contract and write `self.tx()`, the universal start of a transaction, the resulting type will be `Tx<TxScEnv<Self::Api>, (), (), (), (), (), ()>`, where `TxScEnv<Self::Api>` is simply the smart contract call environment.
 Of course, the transaction at this stage is unusable, it is up to the developer to add the required fields and send it.